jakubvalenta/listio/README.md

 Read/write lists and maps (two dimensional lists) from/to files.

-Lists are stored as plain text -- one value per line.
+- Lists are stored as plain text files with one list item per line.

-Maps (two dimensional lists) are stored as CSV.
+- Maps (two dimensional lists) are stored as CSV.

-When reading a list or map from a file, lines starting with a hash sign (`#`) are considered to be comments and ignored.
+When reading a list or map, lines starting with a hash sign (`#`) are considered to be comments and therefore ignored.

 ## Installation

-Install using setuptools:
+Install ListIO using pip:

 ```
-python setup.py install
+pip install listio
 ```

 ## Usage

-See [tests/test_listio.py](tests/test_listio.py) for a working example.

 ### Lists